Get free access to

 „A contract may stipulate that damage arising from non-performance or improper performance of a non-monetary obligation will be remedied by a specific sum (liquidated damages) being paid.“ – Civil Code art.
 483.

-First of all in the Polish law system liquidated damages may only arise from non-performance or improper performance of a non-monetary obligation.
+First of all liquidated damages in the Polish Contract Law may only arise from non-performance or improper performance of a non-monetary obligation.
 As a rule the damage for monetary obligations (usually for late performance) are compensated by statutory interest (roughly 18% yearly).
 In case contracting parties stipulate for liquidated damages arising from a monetary obligation it won’t be enforceable and is likely deemed to be null and void.

 Secondly, the amount of liquidated damages should be strictly specified in a contract or at very least it should be possible to determine the sum at a conclusion of the contract (eg. by specifying the reference value – % value of contract).
 If the sum to be paid is to be determined by future events or actions such clause will lose certain legal privileges of liquidated damages.